 The Fed’s decision to lower the reserve requirement from 10% to 0%, means that commercial banks are no longer required to keep 10% cash on hand against outstanding loans.
 This gives banks the options to lend as much money to businesses and consumers as they like without any limit.
 I understand that they are trying to give the economy a much needed boost, but on the other hand this is a very, very risky play… Sometimes the cure is worse than the disease, and this seems to be an example of just that.

 What would happen, for example, if those companies or individuals go bankrupt and are not able to pay bank the amounts loaned?
 And who is going to save those banks if they get in trouble with the many unpaid outstanding loans?
 Will that lead to another Lehman Brothers scenario?
 Or will quantitative easing do the job?
 During the Corona crisis, we can observe that it’s not the financial system causing the meltdown, but an external and temporarily factor, which deflates the highly inflated financial markets in a record short time.
 In February, Warren Buffet had warned the markets for over valued stocks, so on itself the Krach – however hefty – can be a very healthy occasion for the markets.
 Of more concern is if the coronavirus is effectively contained and at what cost of lives, and managing the short-term fallout across an increasing number of industries.

 In the last few weeks we have seen a huge sell off in the markets, because cash is king during a big market crash….
 That is if the financial systems stays intact, of course.

 The recent weeks have proven that Bitcoin is not a hedge against stocks.
 If the Bitcoin community wants to do good business for itself, I feel the coming months is the time to shine.
 Will that ever happen?
 Only time will tell!

-Read further: Covid-19 Lab, ICURY, News, bitcoin, coronavirus, krach
+Read further: ICURY, News, Research, bitcoin, corona virus, krach

 Your email address will not be published.
 Required fields are marked *